isaiasmatewos/texpand-site/docs/text-expansion-configuration.md

 This only applies to: phrase previews, shortcuts suggestion indicator (🔍) and phrase list indicator (<i class="bx bx-list-ul"></i>)

-> <i class='bx bx-info-circle' ></i> All overlay windows will be closed when
-		you navigate to another screen or tap another UI element.
+> All overlay windows will be closed when 		you navigate to another screen or tap another UI element.

 ### Overlay UI opacity